erewok/talks/monads_for_fp_talk_2017/talk.md

 Here `a` is a type variable.
 This function is polymorphic so `a` can be anything in the Haskell universe.

-Only one valid definition of this function (Haskellers don't even need to see the function body to know it):
+Pretty much one valid definition for this function:

 ```haskell
 ident :: a -> a